 Next, we will take this drawing and measurements and scale them using a piece of graph paper.

-How to draw a floor plan using a piece of graph paper
+How to draw a floor plan to scale using a piece of graph paper

 The easiest way to make a scaled drawing plan is by using graph paper.
 To use this method you are basically counting squares as feet.
 For example, if your wall was 12′ 6″ (twelve feet, six inches) your line would be 12 1/2 squares long.